getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

 Nonlinear operators
 -------------------

-The assembly language provide some predefined nonlinear operator.
+The weak form language provide some predefined nonlinear operator.
 Each nonlinear operator is available together with its first and second derivatives.
 Nonlinear operator can be applied to an expression as long as this expression do not contain some test functions.

   - ``Norm(v)`` for ``v`` a vector or a matrix gives the euclidean norm of a vector or a |Frobenius| norm of a matrix.